-A photo taken on Rottnest Island which is part of a new series of images created with Ben Sheppard for BOO.
+A photo taken on Rottnest Island/Wadjemup In Western Australia for a new series of images created with Ben Sheppard for BOO.

 Please join us to celebrate the launch of Unfinished – Search for the Miraculous, a group exhibition by Robert Mangion, Peter Burke, Denise Honan, Marcel Feillafe and Lauren Kennedy.

 Unfinished – Search for the Miraculous draws from a subject critical to art practice: the question of when a work of art is finished.
 In this project, the unfinished is explored in cross-disciplinary ways, blurring the distinction between making and un-making, and extending the boundaries between beginnings and endings.